 a)

 Curl must be enabled on your system.
 Windows 11 includes it by default.
 Windows 10 users may need to add it to PATH or update Windows.
-You can also look up how to install curl manually.

 q) Does Rope support batch processing for a folder of pictures?